telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

   ...
 ```

-The treat-function `entityId` is called when the node `/entities/entity` is found. `entities` is a vector inside the payload for `QueryContextRequest`:
+The treat-function `entityId` is called when a node `/entities/entity` is found. `entities` is a vector inside the payload for `QueryContextRequest`:
 ```
 {
   "entities": [